 -

-Preparing the potatoes: Boil the potatoes in salted water until they are tender but still firm (about fifteen minutes).
-Drain and reserve.
+Preparing the potatoes: Boil the potatoes in salted water until tender but still firm (about fifteen minutes).
+Drain and set aside.

 -

-Preparation of the curry: In a frying pan, heat the oil over medium heat.
+Curry preparation: In a pan, heat the oil over medium heat.
 Add the cumin seeds and let them sizzle for a few seconds.
-Then add the chopped onion and fry until golden brown.
-Stir in the garlic, ginger, and green pepper, then sauté for another 2 minutes.
+Then add the chopped onion and sauté until golden.
+Stir in the garlic, ginger, and green chili, then sauté for another 2 minutes.

 -

 Adding the spices: Add the turmeric, ground coriander, and garam masala to the pan.
-Mix well to coat the onions and cook for a minute for the spices to release their aromas.
+Mix well to coat the onions and cook for one minute to allow the spices to release their aromas.

 -

 Cooking with tomatoes: Add the diced tomatoes, then simmer until they break down and form a thick sauce.
-Then add the cooked potatoes, mix well and pour in the water to adjust the consistency of the curry.
+Next, add the cooked potatoes, mix well, and add water to adjust the curry's consistency.

 -

-Finishing: Simmer over low heat for about 10 minutes, until the potatoes absorb the flavors of the sauce.
+Finishing: Simmer over low heat for about 10 minutes, until the potatoes have absorbed the flavors of the sauce.
 Adjust the salt seasoning to your taste.

 -

-Serving: Serve Aloo Sabzi garnished with fresh coriander, along with puris or vegetables, for a complete meal.
+Serving: Serve the Aloo Sabzi garnished with fresh coriander, accompanied by puris or vegetables, for a complete meal.